JackRus/CodeFights/README.md

     - Go to "Manage Events" or click [here](https://www.eventbrite.com/myevents/)
     - Select your event
     - At hte bottom of the page you will see "YOUR EVENT URL", copy the numeric part of the link.
 This is the Event's ID.
-  - Event's page on Eventbrite: copy the entire "YOUR EVENT URL".
+  - Event's page on Eventbrite: copy the entire "YOUR EVENT URL"

+#### Activating the Event:
+- Once the Event is created, you can edit it.
+Edit form lets you to change the Status of the Event from inactive to active, which will make it available in the Dashboards
+- To edit the Event click: Main Menu -> Events -> Chose the Event -> Actions -> Edit
+- Only 1 Event can be Active.
+Also active event can't be Deleted or Archived

 #### Register a new Admin:
-- The App lets you to self-register only 1 admin - Master Admin (aka Owner) of the App.
+- The App lets you to self-register only 1 admin - Master Admin (aka Owner) of the App
-- After installing the app, go to ~/Account/Register.
+- After installing the app, go to ~/Account/Register
 - You will see the registration form.
-Once it is submitted, the Owner will be created.
+Once it is submitted, the Owner will be created
-- After that all other admins can be added through the Main Menu.
+- After that all other admins can be added through the Main Menu
-- Once the Owner is created, the ~/Account/Register becomes unavailable, you will be redirected to log in page.
+- Once the Owner is created, the ~/Account/Register becomes unavailable, you will be redirected to log in page

 ## Eventbrite's Token
 To be able to get the information from Eventbrite about your events, you will need to follow the next steps:
   - Log In to [Eventbrite](https://www.eventbrite.com)